ndmekala/dotfiles/README.md

 ## Usage

-This directory assumes it exists at `~/.dotfiles`.
+The script in this directory assumes the directory exists at `~/.dotfiles`.
 Clone the repo to that location.

 ```sh
 git clone https://github.com/ndmekala/dotfiles ~/.dotfiles